 “Free feeding,” or leaving food out all the time for your cat to eat whenever she wants, is very convenient, especially for pet parents who work long hours.
 However, your cat may eat too much if food is always available, especially if she gets bored.
 Also, it is in a cat’s natural instinct to always eat a little more than needed, in case another meal doesn’t come around.

 Your veterinarian’s diet plan will likely include information about portion sizes.
 A timed feeder will let you control your cat’s portions while also keeping her fed when you’re away from home.

 3. Play with your cat more.

 Cats don’t need long playtimes.
-A few short playtimes every day that run 5-10 minutes are better than one long one.
+A few short playtimes every day that run 5–10 minutes are better than one long session—this promotes healthy weight loss without stressing your kitty too much.
 If your cat walks away during playtime, let her go, as she may be getting overstimulated.

 There are countless cat toys to choose from (you can find some of our favorites on this blog post or this Amazon list).
 Every cat is different, so it may take some experimenting before you discover their favorite way to play.